climatepolicyradar/knowledge-graph/predictions_api/README.md

 # Predictions API

-A FastAPI application that uses Jinja2 templates to renderpredictions from candidate concept classifiers.
+A FastAPI application that uses Jinja2 templates to render predictions from candidate concept classifiers.

 The data for each concept is stored in a static JSON file in `data/processed/predictions/{concept_id}.json`.

-The API has two endpoints:
+The API has three main endpoints:

-- `GET /predictions/{concept_id}`
-- `GET /predictions/{concept_id}/json`
+- `GET /` renders a list of all available concepts in HTML using a Jinja2 template.

-The first endpoint renders the predictions in HTML format, with a Jinja2 template.
+- `GET /predictions/{concept_id}` renders the predictions for a concept in HTML using a Jinja2 template.

-The second endpoint returns the predictions in raw JSON format.
+- `GET /predictions/{concept_id}/json` returns the predictions in raw JSON format.